FREQUENTLY ASKED QUESTIONS (FAQS) FOR MEDI-CAL COMMUNITY HEALTH WORKER (CHW) SERVICES- Provider Requirements

 2. Does the Department of Health Care Services (DHCS) have a list of approved organizations that issue CHW certificates?

-No. Under current Medi-Cal policy, the supervising provider is solely responsible for determining if the certificate of completion fulfills all Medi-Cal CHW policy requirements, including that the curricula for the CHW certificate of completion attests to demonstrated skills and/or practical training in certain core competencies, as well as field experience, as outlined in the Medi-Cal Provider Manual: Community Health Worker Preventive Services.
-The certificate of completion can be any certificate issued by the State of California or a State designee and may also be a certificate issued outside of California or United States.
+No. Under Medi-Cal policy, the supervising provider is solely responsible for determining if the certificate of completion fulfills all Medi-Cal CHW policy requirements, including that the curricula for the CHW certificate of completion attests to demonstrated skills and/or practical training in certain core competencies, as well as field experience, as outlined in the Medi-Cal Provider Manual: Community Health Worker Preventive Services.

-3. Is there any additional required training for CHWs?
+4. Is there any additional required training for CHWs?

 Yes.
 CHWs are required to complete a minimum of 6 hours of additional training annually.
 Training may be in the core competencies or an area of special focus.
-The supervising provider is responsible for maintaining appropriate supporting documentation evidencing each CHW they supervise has satisfied all annual training requirements and shall make that information available to DHCS upon request and/or in the event of an audit.
+The supervising provider is responsible for maintaining appropriate supporting documentation showing that each CHW they supervise has satisfied all annual training requirements and shall make that information available to DHCS upon request and/or in the event of an audit.

-4. Who can supervise CHWs?
+5. Who can supervise CHWs?

 The supervising provider is an enrolled Medi-Cal provider who submits claims for services provided by CHWs.
 The supervising provider ensures each CHW that they supervise meets the qualifications listed in the Medi-Cal Provider Manual: Community Health Worker Preventive Services, and directly or indirectly oversees each CHW and all services delivered to Medi-Cal members.
-At this time, the supervising provider can be a licensed provider, a hospital, an outpatient clinic, a local health jurisdiction (LHJ), or a non-profit community-based organization (CBO).
-CHWs may be supervised by a CBO or LHJ that does not have a licensed provider on staff.
-Starting October 1, 2024, pharmacies may also supervise CHWs and bill for their services.
-Additionally, DHCS is planning to expand the list to also include other county-based entities, and more information will be released soon.

-5. Can a CHW with a violence prevention certificate provide CHW services?
+7. Can a CHW with a violence prevention certificate provide CHW services?

 No. A Violence Prevention Professional Certificate issued by Health Alliance for Violence Intervention or a certificate of completion in gang intervention training from the Urban Peace Institute allows a CHW to provide violence prevention services only.

-6. Can a CHW provide services for domestic violence prevention?
+8. Can a CHW provide services for domestic violence prevention?

 Yes, if the supervising provider determines that a CHW is qualified to render those services.
 Please note that domestic violence counselors, as defined in section 1037.1 of the Evidence Code, are not considered CHWs for purposes of Medi-Cal coverage and reimbursement policy.

-7. Can a CHW provide asthma preventive services?
+9. Can a CHW provide asthma preventive services?

 CHWs may provide CHW services to individuals with asthma, but evidence-based asthma self-management education and asthma trigger assessments may only be provided by asthma preventive service providers who have completed either a certificate from the California Department of Public Health Asthma Management Academy, or a certificate demonstrating completion of a training program consistent with the guidelines of the National Institutes of Health’s Guidelines for the Diagnosis and Management of Asthma.
 (Note: These services may also be rendered by a licensed provider within their scope of practice.)

-8. Can Peer Support Specialists (PSS) provide CHW services?
+10. Can Peer Support Specialists (PSS) provide CHW services?

-PSS are a separate provider type and their services cannot be billed as CHW services, or vice versa.
+No. PSS are a separate provider type and their services cannot be billed as CHW services, or vice versa.
 However, an individual can be certified as a PSS and as a CHW and separately provide either PSS or CHW services.
 Their supervisor is responsible for ensuring there is no duplication of services.

-9. Can CHWs provide services via telehealth?
+11. Can CHWs provide services via telehealth?

-10. Can CHWs provide public health services?
+12. Can CHWs provide public health services?

 Medi-Cal coverage and reimbursement policy for CHW services does not include broader public health services and are limited to those services listed in the Medi-Cal Provider Manual: Community Health Worker Preventive Services.
 Additionally, it is important to remember that CHW services must be specific to an individual Medi-Cal member’s health needs and not broader public health concerns.

-11. What is a written plan of care?
+13. What is a written plan of care?
 Is it required?

-12. Can CHWs help Medi-Cal members enroll and/or maintain enrollment in housing or health care plan?
+14. Can CHWs help Medi-Cal members enroll and/or maintain enrollment in housing or health care plan?

 CHWs services are limited to those services outlined in the Medi-Cal Provider Manual: Community Health Worker Preventive Services.
 To that end, CHWs may help a Medi-Cal member to enroll and/or maintain enrollment in government or other assistance programs that are related to improving their health if such navigation services are provided pursuant to a written plan of care.
 CHW services that are not related to improving the Medi-Cal member’s health are not covered services.